Azure-Samples/ms-identity-python-webapp/README.md

 ### Overview

-This sample demonstrates a Python Web Application application calling The Microsoft Graph.
+This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and calls the Microsoft Graph

-1. The python web application uses the MicroSoft Authentication Library (MSAL) to obtain a JWT access token from Azure Active Directory (Azure AD):
+1. The python web application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from the Microsoft identity platform (formerly Azure AD v2.0):
 2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.

 ![Overview](./ReadmeFiles/topology.png)

 ### Scenario

-This sample shows how to build a Python web app that uses OAuth2 to get access to Microsoft Graph using MSAL Python.For more information about how th eprotocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).
+This sample shows how to build a Python web app that uses OAuth2 to get access to Microsoft Graph using MSAL Python.
+For more information about how th eprotocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

 ## How to run this sample

 To run this sample, you'll need:

 > To run this sample you will need:
-> - An internet connection.
 > - [Python 2.7+](https://www.python.org/downloads/release/python-2713/) or [Python 3+](https://www.python.org/downloads/release/python-364/)
 > - [Flask](http://flask.pocoo.org/), [Flask-Session](https://pythonhosted.org/Flask-Session/), [requests](https://2.python-requests.org/en/master/)
 > - [MSAL Python](https://github.com/AzureAD/microsoft-authentication-library-for-python)